 Promenade de Plantée owes its origins to an elevated and now abandoned railroad track converted in 1988 to a ribbon park stretching for 3 miles across the 12th arrondissement in Eastern Paris to Bois de Vincennes.
 With walking paths, a bike path, and many garden styles, color schemes, and plant combinations along the way, the Promenade (sometimes called La Coulée Vert) gives you plenty of interesting spaces to explore and enjoy, plus fascinating views of Paris rooftops as you stroll 25-30 feet above street level.
 Access it near Bastille at the Avenue Daumesnil and Rue de Lyon intersection via stairs or even elevator (when it's working).

-For another (and some would say the best) flower-filled way to celebrate Mother's Day, join a trip from Paris to Matisse's home and garden in Giverny, where his famous waterlilies and garden flowers will be in full bloom:
+For another (and some would say the best) flower-filled way to celebrate Mother's Day, join a day trip from Paris to Monet's home and garden in Giverny where his famous waterlilies and garden flowers will be in full bloom.

-2. Go to a Concert on Mothers Day in Paris
+Treat Your Mom to a Concert on Mothers Day in Paris - 2023

 Celebrate Mothers Day at a classical or concert take place in a beautiful Paris church or exciting concert hall.
 For an extra-special evening, choose a dinner-concert combo.